3/5/2025

 Dr. Shankar Musunuri

 Good question, Daniel.
-We already made at a commercial scale introduced into our Phase I and the same scale would be used for Phase II-III.
+We already made, at a commercial scale, introduced into our Phase 1, and the same scale will be used for Phase 2-3.
 We'll follow the similar pattern like we're doing for RP.
-For RP, we're introducing two commercial scale lots in our portal trial.
-We'll do the same thing for ST program, which is consistent and FDA agreed with our strategy and we're moving forward with that.
+For RP, we're introducing two commercial-scale lots In our pivotal trial, we'll do the same thing for SD program, which is consistent, and FDA agreed with our strategy, and we're moving forward with that.

 speaker

 Okay, got it.
-And in terms of the size for this study, are you looking at both the S and XUS sites and what are the proportions of each if you're using both?
+And in terms of the sites for this study, are you looking at both ES and XES sites, and what are the proportions of each, if you're using both?

 speaker